reidhock/reidhock.github.io/_posts/2019-09-16-[jekyll]how to choose the best jekyll theme for your blog.md

 ![_config.yml]({{ site.baseurl }}/images/5-jekyll-2019-09-16.png)

 Click `clone or download` and `open in desktop` and download the repository in your local computer.
-Then you are ready to write new post on your laptop!
+Then you are ready to write a new post on your laptop!

 If you followed till here, well done!
 You haven't given up!
 I didn't realize when I started this post, it is going to be this long.
 So I am thinking to separate this post into two or three.
 Until the next post, it would be good to explore Github and study how the system works.